Feel Confident Taking the Wheel at Night

 - Clean your windshield and windows (inside and out), headlights, and taillights.

 - Make sure your headlights are working, and if needed, replace bulbs so the road is well lit.

 While the above are great tips to help make you feel more confident behind the wheel, be careful of some of the “easy fixes” that may be advertised, such as night driving glasses.
 While these glasses may improve your comfort while driving, there is no data that shows they can help with night driving performance, nor with pedestrian detection.
-The tinted or polarized lenses used in these glasses are designed to reduce the amount of light getting to the eye, which one expert believes might actually make it harder to see at night, not easier.
+The tinted or polarized lenses used in these glasses are designed to reduce the amount of light getting to the eye, which might actually make it harder to see at night, not easier.

 Don’t Hesitate to Make an Appointment

 If you’re still unsure whether or not you should be driving at night, make an appointment with your eye care professional.
 Between basic questions and a vision test, they can help you decide.

 When it comes to driving at night, Dr. Ken Beckman, of Comprehensive EyeCare of Central Ohio, encourages patients to make an appointment so they can get the appropriate lenses to optimize their vision: